Patient Resources

 How do I make arrangements to have a nurse come to my home?

 No. There are many different hospice and visiting nurse agencies.
-Home Health VNA is one of the largest and most respected not-for-profit agencies in the region.
+Our VNA is one of the largest and most respected not-for-profit agencies in the region.
 We offer full continuum of care for patients of all ages and every stage of illness or injury.

 Who pays for the visiting nurse to come to my home?

-The cost of care provided by Home Health VNA is typically covered by health insurance – including most private insurances, Medicare and Medicaid, and Senior HMO’s.
+The cost of care provided is typically covered by health insurance – including most private insurances, Medicare and Medicaid, and Senior HMO’s.
 Patients receiving home care services must meet certain requirements including:

 • Services must be ordered by the patient’s physician